briantwalter/py-trafficorb/README.md

-py-trafficorb
+p-trafficorb
 =============

 ## Summary

-Glowing orb to show current traffic times for my commute.
+Simple RPi code to show my communte times from Seattle to Bellevue (WA) on a 16x2 LCD screen using data from the WSDOT API.

 ### Utilities

-`trafficlcd` - uses passive infared sensor and prints traffic times to 16x2 LCD
+`trafficlcd.py` - uses passive infared sensor and prints traffic times to 16x2 LCD

-`trafficlog` - activates the WSDOT web service and logs times to a CSV file
+`trafficlog`.py - activates the WSDOT web service and logs times to a CSV file